-The Directors have the authority to make market purchases of up to 14.99 per cent. of the Ordinary Shares in issue on First Admission.
-The maximum price (exclusive of expenses) which may be paid for an Ordinary Share must not be more than the higher of: (i) 5 per cent. above the average of the mid-market values of the Ordinary Shares for the five Business Days before the purchase is made; or (ii) the higher of the price of the last independent trade and the highest current independent bid for the Ordinary Shares.
+The Directors currently have the authority to make market purchases of up to 39,494,043 Ordinary Shares.
+The maximum price (exclusive of expenses) which may be paid for an Ordinary Share must not be more than the higher of: (i) 5% above the average of the mid-market values of the Ordinary Shares for the five Business Days before the purchase is made; or (ii) the higher of the price of the last independent trade and the highest current independent bid for the Ordinary Shares.
 Ordinary Shares will be repurchased only at prices below the prevailing NAV per Ordinary Share, which should have the effect of increasing the NAV per Ordinary Share for remaining Shareholders.

-It is intended that a renewal of the authority to make market purchases will be sought from Shareholders at each annual general meeting of the Company.
+It is intended that a renewal of the authority to make market purchases will be sought from Shareholders at each annual general meeting of the Company and authority for the Company to purchase up to 54,445,302 Ordinary Shares (subject to a maximum of 14.99% of the Ordinary Shares in issue at the date of the Annual General Meeting) will be sought at the forthcoming Annual General Meeting.
 Purchases of Ordinary Shares will be made within guidelines established from time to time by the Board.
 Any purchase of Ordinary Shares would be made only out of the available cash resources of the Company.
 Ordinary Shares purchased by the Company may be held in treasury or cancelled.